Energinet-DataHub/ARCHIVED-geh-aggregations/docs/business-processes/README.md

 # Business Processes - Aggregations Domain

-For more information about the business processes maintained by this domain can be found by clicking the links below.
+For more information about the business processes maintained by this domain click the links below.

 - [Submission of calculated energy time series](submission-of-calculated-energy-time-series.md)